-Type of learner Verification methods An Australian citizen or Australian You must sight an original or certified copy of one or more of the following documents: permanent resident currently residing in New Zealand 2 (a) an Australian birth certificate issued before 20 August 1986; or (b) an Australian passport; or (c) a passport with a current Australian Resident Return Visa issued by the Australian government.
-An Australian birth certificate issued after August 1986 is not an accepted form of verification.
-You will need to sight the travel document, which is likely to be an Australian passport.
+Type of learner Verification methods A New Zealand resident You must sight an original or certified copy of one or more of the following documents: (a) a passport with a current residence class visa (a passport with a visa label); or (b) a passport, and letter or email, confirming a current residence class visa (label-less visa, followed by confirmation with Immigration New Zealand, where appropriate); or (c) a certificate of identity from Immigration New Zealand if the learner is a refugee.
+An Australian citizen or Australian You must sight an original or certified copy of one or more of the following documents: permanent resident currently residing in (a) an Australian birth certificate issued before 20 August 1986;3 or New Zealand 2 (b) an Australian passport; or (c) a passport with a current Australian Resident Return Visa issued by the Australian government.
 A dependant of diplomatic personnel You must sight the original or certified copy of an authorised form from the Ministry of Foreign Affairs and Trade.
-Other types of valid domestic enrolments You must verify each learner's identity in accordance with the requirements specified on our website for how each learner is to A person who is required to be treated be verified.
-The requirements can be found on the TEC website page Other valid domestic enrolments . as if they are not an international student within the meaning set out in The Tertiary Education (Domestic Students) Notice 2024.
-3
+Other types of valid domestic enrolments You must verify each learner's identity in accordance with the requirements specified on our website for how each learner is to A person who is be verified.
+The requirements can be found on the TEC website required to be treated page Other valid domestic enrolments. as if they are not an international student within the meaning set out in The Tertiary Education (Domestic Students) Notice 2024 or any corresponding notice published in the Gazette and applying for 2025.